yuayixio/webDeploymentCICD/README.md

   - ssh user@IP "sudo sed -i 's/root =.*/root = ~\/WebProject/g' /etc/nginx/sites-enabled/default"
 ```

+This is just a simple text exchange based on regular expressions.
+If you've got any problems with "sudo", scroll to the "Possible Sources of Error".
 Here is, where using different web servers changes the yaml file.
-If you're using a differet web-server you might want to adjust this step accordingly.
+If you're using a differet web-server you might want to adjust this step accordingly, based on the server configuration.
 Finally, you can access/refresh the page via your browser of choice and can spectate your automatically deployed changes.

 The full file can be found in this project in the root directory.